SavanNaik259/Taharah-cloudflare/replit.md

 ## Recent Changes (Nov 23, 2025)

-### CRITICAL FIX: Wishlist Currency Symbol Display (v3.0.1)
+### COMPLETE FIX: Currency Symbol Display Across ALL Interfaces (v3.0.2)

+**Issues Resolved**:
-**Issue Resolved**: Wishlist was showing RUPEE symbol (₹) with converted prices in other currencies (e.g., ₹$280.00 when USD was selected)
+1. ✅ Wishlist was showing RUPEE symbol (₹) with converted prices in other currencies
+2. ✅ Cart panel was showing hardcoded ₹ instead of selected currency
+3. ✅ Checkout page prices were showing hardcoded ₹ instead of selected currency
+4. ✅ Order confirmation modal was showing hardcoded ₹

 **Solution Implemented**:
 - ✅ Updated wishlist-manager.js to use CurrencyConverter.getCurrencySymbol()
+- ✅ Updated cart-manager.js to fetch and use current currency symbol dynamically for all price displays
-- ✅ Wishlist items now display correct currency symbol matching the user's selected currency
+- ✅ Updated checkout-script-simplified.js to fetch and use current currency symbol for:
-- ✅ Prices in wishlist ($280.00, €300.00, £200.00, etc.) now show with correct symbol
+  - Order summary item prices
+  - Order total displays
+  - Order confirmation modal
+- ✅ Verified EmailCurrencyFormatter.js is properly structured with all 7 currencies
+- ✅ Verified userSelectedCurrency is passed to email sending functions for correct email display

 **Files Modified**:
+- js/wishlist-manager.js: updateWishlistItemsDisplay() uses CurrencyConverter.getCurrencySymbol()
+- js/cart-manager.js: setupCartPanel() and updateCartItemsDisplay() use dynamic currency symbols
+- js/checkout-script-simplified.js: displayCartItems() and showOrderConfirmation() use dynamic currency symbols
+- js/currency-email-formatter.js: Already properly configured with all currencies

+**Result**:
+- ✅ Cart panel displays prices with correct currency symbol ($, €, £, د.إ, C$, A$, or ₹)
-- js/wishlist-manager.js: Updated updateWishlistItemsDisplay() to fetch current currency symbol
+- ✅ Checkout page shows all prices with correct currency symbol
+- ✅ Order confirmation modal shows prices with correct symbol
+- ✅ Wishlist shows prices with correct symbol
+- ✅ Order confirmation emails use EmailCurrencyFormatter with userSelectedCurrency
+- ✅ Complete currency consistency across all user-facing interfaces

 ### FINAL SOLUTION: Complete Currency Persistence Across ALL Pages (v3.0.0)